omeshsehrawat/surveillance_system_on_edge_computing/README.md

 ---

 ### 4. **re-stream_of_rtsp_camera_using_GstRtspServer**
    - **Description**: This project re-streams RTSP camera feeds using the GstRtspServer module in GStreamer.
-It is useful for redistributing streams to other devices or applications.
+It is useful for redistributing streams to other devices or applications using vlc player.

 ---